jakew4/NFL-Draft-Prediction-Project/README.md

   - LightGBM
   - XGBoost
   - Gradient Boosting
+* Applied principal component analysis (PCA) to data in order to determine whether better results could be obtained with dimension reduction.
+However, all classification metrics declined as a result of PCA.
 * Evaluating classification models
   - NFL teams prioritize minimizing false positives (bad draft picks) so other than general model accuracy our most relevant metric is precision
   - Top 3 performers: